 - In addition, APRN positions may require cardiopulmonary resuscitation (CPR), basic life support (BLS), or advanced cardiac life support (ACLS) certification.

 When it comes to national NP certification, you should consider options that reflect your specialization.
-A few examples include emergency care, mental health, pediatrics, or gerontology.
+A few examples include emergency care, mental health, pediatrics, and gerontology.

 Some of these certifications may come from organizations like the American Association of Critical-Care Nurses (AACN), American Association of Nurse Practitioners (AANP), and National Certification Corporation (NCC).

-Certifications may require fieldwork, an application fee, and a standardized examination, but specific requirements can vary.
+Certifications may require fieldwork, an application fee, and a standardized examination, but specific requirements often vary.